NoseferatuWKF/obsidian/life-hack/tech-speedrun.md

 8. Remember that there is a "computer" in "computer science".
 Know how long it takes your computer to execute an instruction, fetch a word from memory (with and without a cache miss), read consecutive words from disk, and seek to a new location on disk.
 (Answers here.)
 9. Get involved in a language standardization effort.
 It could be the ANSI C++ committee, or it could be deciding if your local coding style will have 2 or 4 space indentation levels.
 Either way, you learn about what other people like in a language, how deeply they feel so, and perhaps even a little about why they feel so.
 10. Have the good sense to get off the language standardization effort as quickly as possible.

+## [[97 Things Every Programmer Should Know - [Henney].pdf |97 Things Every Programmer Should Know]]

+1. Better do it right than to do it quick.
+Technical debts is not your friend
+2. Use virtual mentors.
+Find authors and developers on the Web who you really like and read everything they write.
+Subscribe to their blogs
+3. Get to know the frameworks and libraries you use.
+Knowing how something works makes you know how to use it better.
+If they’re open source, you’re really in luck.
+Use the debugger to step through the code to see what’s going on under the hood.
+You’ll get to see code written and reviewed by some really smart people.
+4. Many incremental change is better than one massive change
+5. Personal preferences and ego should not get in the way.
+Thinking you can do a better job than the previous programmer is not a valid reason either
+6. Beware the share.
+Check your context.
+Only then, proceed
+7. Always leave the campground cleaner than you found it
+8. The purpose of code reviews should be to share knowledge and establish common coding guidelines.
+Sharing your code with other programmers enables collective code ownership
+9. Exception is an alternative return path that is part of the model and that the client should be aware and be prepared to handle
+10. A developer even a senior developer should never have access beyond the development server
+11. Provide data and context (stack trace, logs, exception, etc...) when asking help from another technical person
+12. Create a small program to test partial logic of a bigger program.
+Unit test is similar but once test suite grows large enough, compiling a small program is way faster
+13. Make an interface easy to use correctly, and hard to use incorrectly.
+Interfaces exist for their users not their implementer
+14. Control user interactions.
+Provide instructions or cues to guide user journey
+15. Re-inventing the wheel helps to teach intimate/deeper knowledge of an implementation/system
+16. SRP is for independent deployment
+17. Try to get acceptance criteria from all stakeholders (PO and QA) before implementing a new feature